 - Cost of maintaining infrastructure assets handed over to the Council from new housing development.
-Budget for next financial year will be developed on the assumption that the new infrastructure will have same service level as previously provided by the developer unless Council decides otherwise. - Increase in overdue rates (as summarised below) which requires Council to rely on short-term borrowings to delivery its services to the community.
+Budget for this financial year has been developed on the assumption that the new infrastructure will have same service level as previously provided by the developer unless Council decides otherwise. - Increase in overdue rates (as summarised below) which requires Council to rely on short-term borrowings to delivery its services to the community.